 Throughout the history I've helped on many projects, like creating and managing the web of the high school I was studying at for several years.
 I've also created a website for a local steel distributor which I am managing up this date.

-I've also worked on my own personal projects among which I am the most passionate about a Czech Ubuntu fan site which I've started working on in 2012 and which was taken and updated by a local Linux community member and used as the official Ubuntu Czech site in 2019.
+I've also worked on my own personal projects among which I am the most passionate about a Czech Ubuntu fan site which I've started working on in 2012 and which was taken and rewritten by a local Linux community member and used as the official Ubuntu Czech site in 2019.
 But there are also other projects, like an archive page for a Czech branch of an Austrian Interspar brand seller which is a complete rewrite and only utilizes texts and some assets from the old shop pages.

 When Steam gaming platform debuted on Linux I wanted to integrate the client to the Ubuntu/Linux desktop as much as possible so I have created Ubuntu themes in both Ambiance and Radiance variants and created a little tool that was able to apply these with ease.
 Later when I bumped into a binary that was also able to force Steam to use desktop environment window with decorations I utilized that binary and updated the app to a full fledged Qt and later GTK+ app that was able to take care of that bit as well.
 The project page is still live, but with the current state of Ubuntu Desktop as well as the Steam Client itself these kind of modifications would be harder to manage and would not make much sense anyway.

-I was also one of the early adopters of Ubuntu Touch, starting to play with it in winter 2014 on my Nexus 7 LTE (deb) tablet and then also on my official Ubuntu Meizu MX4 phone when received in summer 2015.
+I was also one of the early adopters of Ubuntu Touch, starting to play with it in winter 2014 on my Nexus 7 LTE (deb) tablet and then also on an official Ubuntu Meizu MX4 phone when received in summer 2015.
 Back in those days I also got listed on the official Ubuntu page as one of the pioneers, that's now only available in the archives.